Beam Line Gleeble®

 The control system is designed for remote operation so the system operator can start, stop, and monitor experiments from outside the work cell where the load unit is located.
 Windows-based computer software, combined with an array of powerful processors, provides an extremely user-friendly interface to prepare physical simulation and thermal mechanical test programs, to provide digital closed-loop control of the thermal and mechanical systems, and to collect data.

-Now that the integration of the customized Gleeble simulator with the synchrotron experimental station has been completed and the installation commissioned, the scientific and technological use of this installation has started with the study of phase transformations on functional and structural materials including corrosion and high temperature resistant materials.
+Once the integration of the customized Gleeble simulator with the synchrotron experimental station has been completed and the installation commissioned, the scientific and technological use of this installation will start with the study of phase transformations on functional and structural materials including corrosion and high temperature resistant materials.
 The results of the research will be used by Petrobras S.A. to face the challenges to exploit, in a safe and environmentally responsible manner, the oil reserves in ultra-deep waters.
 Such scientific instrumentation has also been designed to help unveil the fundamentals of diffusion controlled and displasive martensitic and bainitic transformations in metallic alloys, among other phenomena.
-With the implementation of this advanced instrumentation the Brazilian Nanotechnology National Laboratory is moving forward the development and fruitful future use of LNLS new 3rd generation source called Sirius.
+With the implementation of this advanced instrumentation the Brazilian Synchrotron Light Laboratory is moving forward the development and fruitful future use of its new 3rd generation source called Sirius.

 Gleeble systems are used for process simulation, materials characterization, and basic research in technical institutes, industrial laboratories, and universities throughout the world.

-The Brazilian Nanotechnology National Laboratory (LNNano) is a multidisciplinary institution, linked to the National Center for Research in Energy and materials (CNPEM), which also host the Brazilian Synchrotron Light Laboratory (LNLS), the Brazilian Bioscience National Laboratory (LNBio) and the Brazilian Bioethanol Science and Technology National Laboratory (CTBE) through management contract with the Ministry of science, technology and innovation (MCTI).
-CNPEM houses the only source of Synchrotron Light in Latin America, along with a set of advanced laboratories and scientific instrumentations allowing the study of organic and inorganic materials down to the atomic level.
+The National Synchrotron Light Laboratory (LNLS) is a multidisciplinary institution, linked to the National Center for Research in Energy and materials (CNPEM) and operated by the Brazilian Association of Synchrotron light technology (ABTLus) through management contract with the Ministry of science and technology (MCT).
+LNLS houses the only source of Synchrotron Light in Latin America, a set of scientific instrumentation allows the application of x-rays and ultraviolet Ray in studies of materials and the Centre of Nanosciences and Nanotechnology Cesar Lattes (C2Nano).
 Used by scientific and technological community, this complex has contributed to the advancement of knowledge in strategic areas such as nanoscience, advanced materials, drugs and alternative energies, and to the training of scientific and technical personnel.

 For additional information and customization options, please